julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 * It makes sense that Jarret Bay and Hatteras are in the top 10 since they are local brands.
 * Grady White was tied for 3rd.
 This is interesting because they are a "smaller" boat, normally between 26-36 feet long.
 I wonder how their performance compared with bigger boats?
 * A Buddy Cannady won the biggest blue marlin category and a Guthrie won the Billfish Release division. (both 60 foot boats)
+* There are 70 unique brands that entered.
+* 41 of the 184 boats (59%) are lone wolves, meaning their boat brand is the only one that entered the tournament.
+It's fascinating how many manufacturers there are and how much variation there is in the brands.
 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/map1.jpg)